DarkaMaul/fluffy-octo-train/docs/logistics.md

 ### Toilets

 In the nature, we used our pee-rags (sewed by Iris before leaving) to keep our underwear clean longer.
 They allow to clean the last drop.
 For poop, we almost never carried toilet paper but used a small water bottle to clean ourselves (carried empty but water can be found often on the trail).
-We thought the combination of both the pee rag and the small bottle were weight efficient, hygienic, and confortable.
+We thought the combination of both the pee rag and the small bottle were weight efficient, hygienic, and comfortable.
+And more importantly, zero waste.